Skip to contents

 rescale

 Logical.
-If TRUE (default), rescale weights so that their total equals the unweighted sample size.
+If TRUE (default), rescale weights so that their total equals the unweighted sample size (length(weights)).
+See Details for the interaction with NA weights.

 styled